 Telephone myself at school on Tues Wed Fri or Mrs Whitehouse on a Mon Tues

-Lots of relevant stuff from the last lockdown is on our website to support children with special educational needs or those with additional needs.
-This will be continuously updated over the coming weeks.
+Lots of relevant stuff from the first lockdown is on our website to support children with special educational needs or those with additional needs.
+Much of it is still very useful.

 On the SEN section there is also support groups and links to help you as parents too.